bytewhispersecurity/Bytewhisper-InsecureTrainingApp/README.md

 ### Prompt Injection
 A text box will present to test out prompts.
 You will be able to build remediations and test your efforts.

-The different selectable levels correspond to different prompts.
-For ease of use, the even numbered level after every odd numbered level is an identical prompt with an output guard enabled.

-E.g. Level 1 and level 2 have the same prompt:
-The output guare is disabled on level 1 but enabled on level 2.

-The same applies for level 3 and level 4 and so on.

 ### Exercise objectives
 These objectives are not mandatory but intended to provide some directions to play with.

 Higher levels have the same target but 'harder' and more restrictive prompts.

-We hope to expand the levels with command injection and database injection attacks shortly...

-- Level 1 + 2 - Find out who else the AI agent is talking with

-- Level 3 + 4 - Try to identify the password

-- Level 5 + 6 - Try to identify the password

-- Level 7 + 8 - Try to identify the password

-- Level 9 + 10 - Try to identify the password